canyon289/canyon289.github.io/dev/content/articles/WhyFitness.md

 I went from being a skinny nerd an overweight nerd because I was "too career focused".
 I found myself in a situation where, frankly, life just "didn't feel great".
-For many reasons I had to make a change, and after much concerted effort, I've been able to make meaningful progress so
+For many reasons I had to make a change, and after much concerted effort, I've been able to make meaningful progress, so
 I want to definitively state *the benefits are greater in number and in magnitude than I ever expected*

 For one, for the first time ever I am not embarrassed about my appearance.